ataylorme/slack-post-message-action/README.md

 - `token`: (Required) A Slack API token
 - `channel`: (Required) The channel to post the message in
 - `message`: (Required) A text string for the message body
-- `block-json`: (Optional) A JSON-based array of structured Slack blocks
+- `block-json`: (Optional) A file containing a JSON-based array of structured Slack blocks
   - If set, this will be passed as the `blocks` argument to [the Slack `chat.postMessage` API](https://api.slack.com/methods/chat.postMessage)
   - See [the Slack block reference](https://api.slack.com/reference/block-kit/blocks) and [the Slack block builder](https://api.slack.com/tools/block-kit-builder)